a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 ## Unit Tests

 At this point, I would like you to attempt to create as many unit tests you can think of for the Widget API endpoints/CRUD operations we implemented in this section and the previous section ([Part 5](/series/flask-api-tutorial/part-5/)).
-For each, dtft6r6yrfjtjd4I will provide a few tests to get you started, and demonstrate how touse the `@pytest.mark.parametrize` makes testing multiple values for a single parameter much simpler.
+For each, I will provide a few tests to get you started, and demonstrate how the `@pytest.mark.parametrize` decorator makes testing multiple values for a single parameter much simpler.

 ### `conftest.py`